techidaily/site-win11/source/_posts/keygen-threat-explained-windows-impact-and-cleanup-tips.md

 5. Delete the file from your device if it is not part of the main software.
 ![Deleting the Suspicious Files of the Main Software After Locating them in the Windows File Explorer App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/3-3.jpg)

- Delete these files and[run a Microsoft Defender scan](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) again.
+ Delete these files and [run a Microsoft Defender scan](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) again.
 Following that, check the Protection History to see if the threat still exists.
 If the threat is present, you should then use a third-party malware removal tool to remove the malware.

 ## 4\.
 Make Use of a Third-Party Virus Removal Tool

  When manually deleting the key generator software and suspicious files from the main software fails to remove the virus, you should run a virus scan using a third-party virus removal tool.
-If you don't already have one, download one from our[list of best antivirus software](https://www.makeuseof.com/windows-11-antivirus-apps/) .
+If you don't already have one, download one from our [list of best antivirus software](https://www.makeuseof.com/windows-11-antivirus-apps/) .

  After that, install the software and allow it to complete a scan on your device and remove any suspicious files it finds.
 Upon completing the scan with a dedicated malware removal tool, your device should be malware-free.